 - Table A Proposed budget for the biennium 2026-2027: Provides the overall proposed budget including a breakdown at the Level 2 objectives (Pillars/outcomes) of the IARC Programme Tree for the biennium.
-Unlike the previous biennium, this table now includes the full IARC programme budget, not just the assessed contributions/regular budgetfunded part of the budget. - Table B Summary of biennial budget by Pillars and Programmes, and proposed funding source: Includes a breakdown of the budget at the Pillar and Programme level by the proposed funding source, i.e. AC (Assessed Contributions) and VC (Voluntary Contributions, PSC and GCSF).
-The comparison to the previous biennium is not available due to substantial changes in the Programme Tree structure. - Table C Summary of biennial budget by Pillars and Programmes, split by staff and activity components: Presents further details of the proposed budget allocations by year, broken down by staff and activity budget and by proposed sources of funding. - Table D Summary of biennial regular budget from assessed contributions by Pillars, split by staff and activity components: Presents further details of the proposed budget allocations by year, broken down by staff and activity budget, compared with the biennium 2024-2025. - Table E Summary of budgeted staff and ECVS by Level 2/3 objectives and by category: Summarizes the planned staff and Early Career and Visiting Scientists (ECVS) in person-years, by objectives at Level 2 and Level 3 of the IARC Programme Tree.
+Unlike the previous biennium, this table now includes the full IARC programme budget, not just the assessed contributions/regular budgetfunded part of the budget. - Table B Summary of biennial budget by Pillars and Programmes, and proposed funding source: Includes a breakdown of the budget at the Pillar and Programme level by the proposed funding source, i.e. Regular budget funded from Assessed Contributions (AC) and Governing Council Special Fund (GCSF), and Extra-budgetary funding from Voluntary Contributions (VC), Programme Support Costs (PSC) and Governing Council Special Fund (GCSF).
+The comparison to the previous biennium is not available due to substantial changes in the Programme Tree structure. - Table C Summary of biennial budget by Pillars and Programmes, split by staff and activity components: Presents further details of the proposed budget allocations by year, broken down by staff and activity budget and by proposed sources of funding. - Table D Summary of biennial regular budget by Pillars, split by staff and activity components: Presents further details of the proposed budget allocations by year, broken down by staff and activity budget, compared with the biennium 2024-2025. - Table E Summary of budgeted staff and ECVS by Level 2/3 objectives and by category: Summarizes the planned staff and Early Career and Visiting Scientists (ECVS) in person-years, by objectives at Level 2 and Level 3 of the IARC Programme Tree.
 Number of staff is grouped according to staff categories, i.e. General Service and Professional and above.
 New information about planned person-years of ECVS is also included for the first time. - Table F Summary of regular budget staff, by Level 2 objectives: Summarizes the planned staff in person-years, by objective at Level 2 of the IARC Programme Tree.
 Number of staff is grouped according to staff categories, i.e. General Service and Professional and above, and is compared with the biennium 2024-2025.
 Due to changes in the Programme Tree structure, Objectives 5 and 6 data for 2026-2027 are combined to allow comparison between the two biennia. - Table G Summary of IARC budget by component: Presents the proposed IARC budget by components of expenditure.